 If you need more reading of types of lights, you may check my post “What Are The Different Types Of Light In Photography?”
 But, there are some terms used in this post, I think it is better going through them quickly

 Hard light creates shadows with a sharp edge.
 There is a negligible transition from light to dark.
-Hard light is created by strongly focused light traveling from a small (or relatively small), single-point light sources like the Sun, a focused beam of light, or an undiffused light bulb.
+Hard light is created by strongly focused light traveling from small (or relatively small), single-point light sources like the Sun, a focused beam of light, or an undiffused light bulb.

 Soft light is light that creates shadows with a gradual transition from light to dark.
 There are no hard shadow lines.
 It is created from a scattered or diffused light source.

-Two factors affecting the softness of light: The first is the size of the light source in relation to the subject.
+Two factors affect the softness of light: The first is the size of the light source in relation to the subject.
 The larger the light source, the softer the light being cast on the subject will be.

 The second factor is the distance between the light source and the subject.
 The farther a light source is placed on the subject, the harder the light will become.